 Improve pregnancy planning and spacing, and prevent unintended pregnancy.

-Family planning is one of the 10 great public health achievements of the 20th century.1 The availability of family planning services allows individuals to achieve desired birth spacing and family size, and contributes to improved health outcomes for infants, children, women, and families.1
+Family planning is one of the 10 great public health achievements of the 20th century.1 The availability of family planning services allows individuals to achieve desired birth spacing and family size, and contributes to improved health outcomes for infants, children, women, and families.1, 2, 3

-- Contraceptive and broader reproductive health services, including patient education and counseling
+- Broader reproductive health services, including patient education and counseling

 - Breast and pelvic examinations